 Trust Deed is the most common instrument used in the financing of real estate purchases in:

 West Virginia, whereas most other states use mortgages.

-The time periods for the “trustee’s sale” or “power of sale” foreclosure process vary dramatically between jurisdictions.
+The periods for the “trustee’s sale” or “power of sale” foreclosure process vary dramatically between jurisdictions.
 Some states have very short timelines.
 For example, in Virginia, it can be as short as two weeks.
-In California, a non judicial foreclosure takes a minimum of approximately 112 days from start to finish.
+In California, a non-judicial foreclosure takes approximately 112 days from start to finish.
 The process starts only when the lender or trustee records a “notice of default” no matter how long the Mortgage payments have been unpaid.

-Turst Deed are subject to the rule “first in time, first in right,” meaning that the beneficiary of the first recorded deed of trust may foreclose and wipe out all junior Trust Deed recorded later in time.
-If this happens, the junior debt still exists, but becomes unsecured.
+Trust Deed is subject to the rule “first in time, first in the right,” meaning that the beneficiary of the first recorded deed of trust may foreclose and wipe out all junior Trust Deed recorded later.
+If this happens, the junior debt still exists but becomes unsecured.
 If the debtor has sufficient senior secured claims upon their assets, the junior liens may be wiped out completely in bankruptcy.

 Broker/RI/CEO/MLO NMLS 1057378 | AZMB 0923961 | MLO 1057378

 22601 N 19th Ave Suite 112| Phoenix | AZ | 85027 | 111 Congress Ave |Austin | Texas | 78701